Zeyt8/CUDA-Hash-Table/README.md

 ### **Insert**

 If presumably all the keys are not present in the table and after adding them the count exceeds the size of the table, I have to resize the table.
+I use a load factor to leave some empty room in the table.

 I start a kernel.
 Each instance has an index.
 I calculate the hash of the key at that index.
 I do linear probing to find a spot.
 That means checking if the current hash is empty or if it has the same key.
 If it is empty or has the same key, I insert the new key-value pair.
 Otherwise I increase the hash by 1.